 No. Component Description 1 grounding terminal The wire used to ground the unit connects here.
-2 reset button This button must be pushed with a thin object, such as the end of a paper clip. • Press and release to reboot the device.
+2 reset button This button must be pushed with a thin object, such as the end of a paper clip.
+Press and release to reboot the device.
 Power off, hold reset then power on the device while pressing reset to recover from a firmware upgrade failure.
 Press and hold it in for more then three seconds resets the unit back to its factory default settings.
 Note: The Reset to Factory Default function resets everything but the login information (username/password) to the factory default settings.
-To reset the login information, refer to Reset All Information on page 428.
+To reset the login information, refer to Reset All Information on page 381.
 3 audio ports These mini stereo ports are for the speakers (green) and microphone (pink).
 4 power jack The cable from the DC power adapter connects here.

-No. Component Description 5 function switch Use this slide switch to set the unit's mode to: ◆ Auto: Shared (simultaneous) KVM control of the computer at the Transmitter and Receiver console.
-If the auto mode is selected, the EDID mode will be automatically applied to a pre-configured setting in the basic transmitter configuration, see Basic, page 234.
+5 function switch Use this slide switch to set the unit's mode to: Auto: Shared (simultaneous) KVM control of the computer at the Transmitter and Receiver console.
 RS-232 Config: The device is ready to be configured via serial commands through the RS-232 port.
 When connected to a KVM over IP Access Control Box (2XRT-0015G), users can enable / disable control privileges of the connected receivers.
 Local: Only the local Transmitter has KVM control of the computer.
 The Receiver's KVM access to the computer is locked.
-If local mode is selected, the EDID of the Tx local console will be used.
 Note: In Auto mode, RS-232 and audio functions will work on the Receiver but not on the Transmitter.

-6 RS-232 port This RS-232 serial port is for connecting to a serial terminal.
+No. Component Description 6 RS-232 port This RS-232 serial port is for connecting to a serial terminal.
 7 console ports The unit's USB keyboard and USB mouse plug into these ports.
 8 LAN port The cable that connects the unit to the LAN plugs in here.
 9 DVI-I output The cable from the local DVI monitor plugs in here.